Sustainability in Mensas and Cafeterias

 Fair Working Environment

-Almost two thirds of the altogether approximately 300 Studentenwerk Leipzig employees are employed at our student restaurants and cafeterias.
+Almost two thirds of the altogether approximately 300 Studentenwerk Leipzig employees are employed at our Mensas and Cafeterias.
 We are paying each one of them according to the tariff applicable for the Länder.
 Furthermore, we offer attractive work hours with no night shifts and only occasional public holiday and weekend work.
 Overtime work is being registered and remunerated either via compensatory time-off or extra pay.
 Extensive protection against dismissal serves to ensure a secure job.

-As a consequence, we hope to create a pleasant working environment for our employees, an environment where they feel comfortable, passing that feeling on to our customers as well.
+As a result we hope to create a pleasant working environment for our employees, an environment where they feel comfortable, passing that feeling on to our customers as well.

 We are opposed to the use of genetically modified food.

 Therefore, as a matter of principle, we do not use any products that, according to the two EU Regulations on the labelling of genetically modified foods and feeds, either have been genetically modified or contain genetically modified ingredients and are thus subject to labelling.

 For further information, please refer to the BUND website or use the following links

 We take climate protection seriously: By expanding our vegan and vegetarian offerings and giving preference to the use of vegetable rather than animal fats in cooking, we are trying to improve the carbon footprint of our food offerings.
 Since rainforests are cut down for palm oil, we only use palm oil-free frying fat.